Code-Institute-Submissions/ms3-cookery-instructions_AugResub/TESTING.md

     * User can see Edit and Delete button to make some changes.
     * When the user clicks image of the recipe card, it opens in full details of dishes.
     * After clicking the edit button, the user is directed to edit recipe page, where the user can make any changes.
-    * After clikcing the delete button, the user can delete the recipe easily.
+    * After clicking the delete button, the user can delete the recipe easily.

 8. As a registered user, I want to login my account and add another recipes.
     * The login form is given in the Navbar also in home page, so it is easy to find.